oracle/weblogic-kubernetes-operator/documentation/4.1/content/managing-domains/domain-on-pv/usage.md

 |---------------------------|--------------------------------------------------------------------------------------|-------------------------------------------------------------------------|---------------------------------------------------------------------|
 | `domainCreationImages`      | WDT domain images.                                                                    | An array of images.                                                          | Y                                |

-In this image or images, you must provide the required WDT [binaries](https://github.com/oracle/weblogic-deploy-tooling/releases), and also the WDT artifacts.
-The operator will use the tool and the WDT artifacts to create the initial domain.
+In this image or images, you must provide the required WDT installer [binaries](https://github.com/oracle/weblogic-deploy-tooling/releases), and also the WDT model files, WDT variable files, and WDT archives files.
+The operator will use them to create the initial domain.

-For additional options in `domainCreationImages`, use the follow command to obtain the details.
+For additional options in `domainCreationImages`, use the following command to obtain the details.

 ```
 kubectl explain domain.spec.configuration.initializeDomainOnPV.domain.domainCreationImages